Zettlr/zettlr-docs/docs/en/academic/citations.md

 ## Changing the citation style

 Internally, Zettlr will always use the Chicago style to render citations.
 Therefore, your previewed citations will always be "in-text," and never in footnote-style.
-This is meant as a convenience, to confirm everything is working.
+This is meant as a convenience and to confirm that everything is working.

 But of course you can use different citation styles, depending on either the journal requirements for which you are writing, or your personal preferences.
 To change the citation style Pandoc's citeproc will use to render your citations, you need to download the corresponding CSL file.
 A very good starting point is the [Zotero style repository](https://www.zotero.org/styles).
 There you can search for specific citation styles, preview them and download them.
 Another good option is the [Citation Style Language styles repository](https://github.com/citation-style-language/styles)